 5. Policy and Program Management Considerations

-Given the implications of climate change, there is a growing need for insurers to adjust their policy and program management strategies.
-One way to do this is by introducing new risk management protocols or modifying existing ones so insurers can better manage potential losses.
+As climate change continues to impact weather patterns, insurance companies must reassess their policy management and risk strategies.
+Traditional models might not be suitable for the growing frequency of extreme weather.
+One way to improve this is by introducing new risk management protocols or modifying existing ones so insurers can better manage potential losses.
 This could include reevaluating catastrophe modeling techniques or taking into account shifting consumer demands in response to changing environmental conditions.

 In addition, insurers must be proactive in their underwriting process to ensure they are financially protected from potential losses.
 This may include changing their policy limits or adjusting the risk appetite of certain products or services.